amirishere101/Shadow2D-Unity/README.md

 A shadow here is a child GameObject carrying its own SpriteRenderer.
 It copies the caster's sprite, matches flipX and flipY, tints itself dark, and sits underneath rotated 12.5 degrees and squashed to 90% height.
 Those defaults live in a config asset, and they're what sells the effect as light arriving at an angle rather than a decal stuck to the floor.

-No lighting system, no render pipeline decision, nothing to set up before the first shadow.
-Add a component and it's there.
+There's no lighting system to configure and nothing to set up first.
+Add the component and the shadow is there.

 ---